10 Transposing Instruments

 • The concert pitches for the horn’s part sound a perfect fifth lower.

 Many scores are written in other languages.
-In particular, they may be in German, Italian, French, or Spanish.
+In particular, they may be in German, French, or Italian.
 Observe the instruments listed in Beethoven’s Wind Octet (Example 10.2.8).

 Example 10.2.8.
 Instruments in German: Beethoven[4], Wind Octet, Op.
 103, i – Allegro